metosin/malli/README.md

 Will be valid only for local times between 12:00 and 13:00.

+For the comparison of `Period`s, units are compared to corresponding units and never between.

+For example a Period of 1 year will always compare greater than a period of 13 months; that is, conceptually `(< P13M P1Y)`

+If you want to add further constraints you can transform your `Period`s before being used in `min` and `max` per your use-case or combine the schema with `:and` and `:fn` for example.

 #### Transformation - `malli.experimental.time.transform`

 The `malli.experimental.time.transform` namespace provides a `time-transformer` from string to the correct type.